ibm-cloud-docs/transit-gateway/locations.md

 For a detailed overview and list of data centers that are part of the MZR, see [Multizone regions](/docs/overview?topic=overview-locations#mzr-table).
 {: note}

-## Single-Zone Regions
+## Data centers
 {: #szr-table}

-You can establish connectivity from a VPC to resources in an SZR by connecting both the VPC and classic infrastructure to a transit gateway.
-The following table lists the SZRs in {{site.data.keyword.cloud_notm}} for interconnecting classic infrastructure to VPCs using a transit gateway.
+You can establish connectivity from a VPC to resources in a data center by connecting both the VPC and classic infrastructure to a transit gateway.
+The following table lists the data centers in {{site.data.keyword.cloud_notm}} for interconnecting classic infrastructure to VPCs using a transit gateway.

 | Location | Data Center |
 |-----------|----------|